Multiplicative Invariance for a Class of Subsets of the Complex Plane: Derivation of the State Graph ( )

 It is clear that, at least one of the digits must differ from the other two.
 Let us investigate the case of exactly one distinct digit.
 Without loss of generality we assume $p_{k} = q_{k}$ and $r_{k}\neq p_{k}$.
 Consider the second component of $S(k)$: $q_{k} - r_{k} - n + i$.

 The digits are integers and thus there is no way of changing the positive imaginary part.
-Our only options, according to Lemma~\ref{lem:statesrepeat}, are to either choose digits $q_{k}$ and $r_{k}$ such that $q_{k} - r_{k} = 2n$ or $2n-1$.
+According to Lemma~\ref{lem:statesrepeat}, we can choose digits $q_{k}$ and $r_{k}$ such that $q_{k} - r_{k} = 2n$ or $2n-1$.
 The choice of a difference of $2n$ implies that the third component is $-n-i$, which satisfies Lemma~\ref{lem:statesrepeat}.
 The resulting state is $S(k) = (0, n+i, -n-i)$.
 Its corresonding diagram in Figure~\ref{fig:radixrepeat} is